You are $75 away from free shipping

 Sorry, you must log in to save an item.

 There are many ways your beauty look can be used to express yourself—whether that’s through a makeup look or a hair color.
-A more permanent option to express yourself through your look?
+A more permanent option for expressing yourself?
 Tattoos!
-Tattoos are a form of expression, art, and personalization for your body that can be used to reflect who you are as a person.
-They also look pretty cool, too!
+Tattoos are a form of expression, art, and personalization that can be used to reflect who you are as a person.
+They also look pretty cool!
 Of course, with tattoos comes a whole new way to take care of skin.
-Keep reading for seven skin care tips to incorporate into your skin care routine for tattooed skin.
+And if you’re not up to speed on how to take care of a tattoo, you run the risk of ruining your fresh ink.
+That’s why it’s a must to do your research on tattoo aftercare.
+And lucky for you, here, we have all the details on how to care for a tattoo.
+Keep reading for eight skin care tips for tattooed skin.

 After cleansing, moisturizing your tattooed skin is a must, but you’ll want to make sure to choose a moisturizer that won’t have a negative effect on your tattoo(s).
 According to the American Academy of Dermatology (AAD), when your tattooed skin feels dry, apply a water-based lotion or cream rather than petroleum-based products, which can cause the ink to fade.